mikowitz/webern/README.md

 ### Creating objects

-`Webern.row/2` provides a helper function to generate a new tone row consisting of pitch classes from the 12-tone semitone chromatic scale.
+`Webern.row/2` provides a helper function to generate a new serializeable row.
 It can also take an optional keyword list as a second argument, with the following keys

 * `:modulo` specifies the modulo value for the row.
 If it is not provided, `Webern` will assume that the highest possible value is present in the row